DHTMLX/docs-suite/docs/form/api/checkbox_group/checkboxgroup_blur_event.md

 @signature: blur: (value: ICheckboxGroupValue, id: string) => void;

 @params:
-- `value` - the current value of the control
+- `value: object` - the current value of the control
-- `id: string` - the id of the element of the CheckboxGroup control
+- `id: string` - the id of the checkbox of the CheckboxGroup control

 @example:
 form.getItem("checkboxGroup").events.on("blur", (value, id) => {